+‘Evidence synthesis’ refers to the process of bringing together information from a range of sources and disciplines to inform debates and decisions on specific issues.
 Decision-making and public debate are best served if policymakers have access to the best current evidence on an issue.
 An accurate, concise and unbiased synthesis of the evidence is therefore one of the most valuable contributions the research community can offer policymakers.

 Despite examples of good practice, there remain challenges with both the supply of, and demand for, synthesised evidence.
 Research funding and evaluation systems often place higher value on original research, and a lack of communication and understanding between policymakers and researchers can create an unintended disconnect between the questions policymakers are asking and the research that has the potential to provide insight.